About Hip Replacement Surgery

 In addition, please consider where you would like to attend physiotherapy following your joint replacement surgery.

-Please contact the Rehabilitation Therapy Department at (519) 464-4400 ext.
-8100 once you have completed this education with any questions that you might have and to indicate where you would like to receive physiotherapy.
-For those who choose to return to Bluewater Health for physiotherapy in Sarnia or Petroliam you will be provided an appointment date for therapy prior to or following your surgery.
+Once you have completed this education, please contact the Rehabilitation Therapy department at (519) 464-4400 ext.
+8100 to get enrolled in the SeamlessMD© platform and to indicate where you would like to receive physiotherapy.
+For those who choose to return to Bluewater Health for physiotherapy in Sarnia or Petrolia, you will be provided an appointment date for therapy prior to or following your surgery.

 Some key things to consider in preparation for surgery include: